I won’t bury the lede. For the creamiest, dreamiest mashed potato recipe, you must make your mashed potatoes with cream cheese!

 And then I found this recipe from Queen Martha, and I gave cream cheese a spin.
-Boil the potatoes and drain, as usual.
+Peel and boil the potatoes and drain, as usual.
 Then hand-mash them with copious amounts of butter, an entire block of cream cheese, and milk.
+I hand-mashed and left a few lumps here and there, and they were glorious.

 I call these “Best-Ever Mashed Potatoes” because they’re the best I’ve ever made (or tasted, for that matter).
 Please don’t take it as my bashing your granny’s recipe.
 Just, to my family and to me, they’re the best ever.